 - Washing Machine with HOT water (do not use any other temperature setting)

-Whichever method you use below, to NOT use detergent nor dryer sheets.
-That will just create more build up.
+Whichever method you use below, DO NOT use detergent or dryer sheets.
+That will just create more buildup.

 TOP LOADING MACHINE INSTRUCTIONS

-Place your smelly towels into the washing machine and fill with hot water.
-To make it extra hot, you can even boil a large pot of water and pour it into the machine to ensure it is extra hot.
+Place your smelly towels in the washing machine and fill it with hot water.
+To make it extra hot, you can boil a large pot of water and pour it into the machine.

-Once filled with water, pour in a cup of vinegar and run the machine through a cycle.
+Once the tub is filled with water, pour in a cup of vinegar and run the machine through a wash cycle.
 When done, refill the basin again with HOT water.
 This time, add 1/2 cup of baking soda once the tub fills.
 Run through another cycle.

 FRONT LOADING MACHINE INSTRUCTIONS

-Place your towels into the washing machine.
-Add one up of vinegar to the laundry detergent dispenser.
-Run a cycle using HOT water and HOT rinse cycle.
+Place your towels in the washing machine.
+Add one cup of vinegar to the laundry detergent dispenser.
+Run a cycle using HOT water and a HOT rinse cycle.

 When done, repeat the process, but use 1/2 cup – 1 cup of baking soda in the dispenser.
 Run again using hot water.

 You will dry your towels like you usually do.
-If for some reason they still smell when you are through, repeate this process.
+If, after you are through, they still smell, repeat this process.

 TIPS TO AVOID GETTING SMELLY TOWELS